LSU fends off Yale rally for 79-74 win

 LSU led by 18 points early in the second half before Yale started cutting into the lead.

-Copeland made two layups and a 3-pointer to reduce the lead to single digits at 55-46.
+Copeland made two layups and a 3-pointer to spark a run that reduced the lead to single digits at 55-46 with 12:14 to play.

 The Bulldogs pulled within seven points on five occasions despite going nearly five minutes without making a field goal.